 A classic dish gets a fun twist by adding pulled pork to this Pulled Pork Shepherd’s Pie!
 It’s the perfect way to use up any extra pulled pork you have.
 If you don’t happen to have excessive amounts of pulled pork as I do, feel free to make traditional Shepherd’s Pie (also known as Cottage Pie because it uses ground beef).

-Pulled Pork Shephards Pie
+Pulled Pork Shepherds Pie

 If I am being honest, I will tell you that this one threw me.
 Could it taste good?
 Or would it be some weird food mash-up that just should not ever happen again?
 Wow were we pleasantly surprised by how great this tasted!

 We recently had a party and my husband smoked 80 pounds of pork.
 (Here is that awesome Pulled Pork Recipe.)
 While it was a big hit at the party, we did have some left over.
-I have been coming up with new recipes to incorporate the pulled pork leftovers into our meals and it has it been fun not to mention delicious!
+I have been coming up with new recipes to incorporate the pulled pork leftovers into our meals and it has been fun not to mention delicious!
 I had no idea how versatile pulled pork was and am thrilled to be able to use it up in such mouth-watering ways.
 We have made Pulled Pork Hash and Pulled Pork Nachos and both were fantastic!

-What is Shephard’s Pie?
+What is Shepherd’s Pie?